-12:00 noon – Continue and arrive Neraki (water spring) Mahala.
-We’ll be greeted by a few who have homes here Despina, Kostas, Mihalis, Maggie, Tom, Marlene and Jim.
-We’ll help them carry their water supply to their nearby home.
-In-turn we’ll be offered refreshments and a traditional treat, rest and have a short conversation with them about life in Mahala.
+12:40 noon – Continue and arrive Neraki (water spring) Mahala.
+We’ll be greeted by a few who have homes there.
+We spend time with them while enjoying some refreshments and traditional treats, rest and have a short conversation with them about life in Atheato.

 Amongst its many undertakings for sustainable development and the rediscovery of useful traditional occupations, the Sporades Center, also offers the program "Learn to work with stone".
 In this comprehensive program, renowned island craftsmen, from the old stone masons, will convey how to work with stone and enthusiastically express the centuries old knowledge received from their fathers.
 The Sporades Center gives you the opportunity to train as a master stone mason or to learn to work with stone for your pleasure.